 There are two types of immune responses in the body, called primary and secondary immune response.
 The primary response occurs when a B cell sees an antigen for the first time.
 Antigen binding to the surface of the B cell stimulates the production of antibodies that are capable of binding directly to the antigen.
 Because this first recognition process takes time for antibody development, there is an initial delay for the body to fight the invading antigens.
 IgM is an antibody produced during the primary immune response and plays a significant role fighting infection.

 Some B cells can also change into a memory cell when exposed to an antigen for the first time.
 These cells will proliferate and live in the the body for a long time and can rapidly produce antibodies once it sees an antigen a second time.
 These memory cells circulating through the body permit someone to be immune to a disease, even if it occurs again many years later.
 The predominant antibody produced during a secondary immune response is immunoglobulin G (IgG).

-When an antigen is introduced into the body for the first time, large quantities of IgM are produced, while the B cells are producing highly specific IgG more slowly.
-Once IgG is produced in quantity, the IgG plays a greater role in the removal of antigens form the body due to its ability to bind to the antigen molecules more tightly.
+When an antigen is introduced into the body for the first time, large quantities of IgM are produced, while the B cells are producing the highly specific IgG more slowly.
+Once IgG is produced in quantity, the IgG takes on a greater role in the removal of antigens from the body, due to its ability to bind to the antigen molecules more tightly.
 Through the course of an infection, a rapid spike of circulating IgM can be seen in the bloodstream, followed by a decrease of IgM as the amount of IgG increases.
 Medical personnel can identify the course and duration of an infection by measuring the ratio of IgM to IgG in the bloodstream.
 A ratio high in IgM indicates that an infection is in its early stages, while a ratio high in IgG indicates that the infection is in its later stage.